petrolcanada/backtest_framework/backtest_framework/core/backtest/README.md

 ## Architecture Overview

-The engine is now composed of several specialized modules, each handling a specific aspect of backtesting:
+The engine is composed of several specialized modules, each handling a specific aspect of backtesting:

 ### Core Components